 At least BSA (40 ects).

-Two of the first supranational European projects, the European Coal and Steel Community and the European Economic Community, were both legal entities based on economic institutions and economic regulation.
-Nearly all of the major steps towards the European Union taken in the following years also had a clear economic rationale.
+The European project had a strong economic character at its inception.
+Two of the three European Communities, the European Coal and Steel Community, and the European Economic Community, were both legal entities based on economic institutions and economic regulation.
+Many of the steps towards the European Union taken in the following years also had a clear economic rationale.
 These included the creation of a Common Agricultural Policy, the introduction of regional and social policies, and the creation of an Economic and Monetary Union.
-Europe’s expansion to the east has also brought forward several economic challenges.
 More recently, Europe has been dealing with a severe financial and economic crisis, the withdrawal of the United Kingdom from the EU (‘Brexit’), and the Covid-19 pandemic, that may require new initiatives in the field of European integration.

-This course aims to provide students with a thorough understanding of the political, economic and legal aspects behind the process of European integration and the political and economic challenges the European Union faces.
+This course aims to provide course participants with a thorough understanding of the political, economic and legal aspects behind the process of European integration and the political and economic challenges the European Union faces.

-To provide students with a basic understanding of the political economy behind the process of European integration and the main policies of the European Union
+A basic understanding of the political economy behind the process of European integration and the main policies of the European Union.

-To provide students with an understanding of the current legal and economic challenges facing the European Union
+Knowledge of the current legal and economic challenges the European Union is facing.

 The timetables are available through My Timetable.